 The 30th Annual U.S. Go Congress

 The U.S. Go Congress is the largest go activity in the United States.
 It happens once a year and spans one week.
 Events include the U.S. Open, the largest annual go tournament in the U.S., professional lectures and game analysis, continuous self-paired games, and all kinds of go-related activities from morning to midnight.
-Come for the go, come for the camaraderie of old friends, come for the thrill of the big city!
+Come for the go.
+Come for the camaraderie of old friends.
 Whatever your reason, we are looking forward to seeing you there.

 US Open results